 Since they are still very young, children need cues and pauses to do the things we ask them to do.
 Instead of reciting a series of instructions, go slow, be clear, and give the example so that your son or daughter can do a certain task.
-Take advantage of the music, rhythms, treasure hunts, and imitation games to train your toddler and help him or her to concentrate and finish a task that has several steps.
+Take advantage of the music, rhythms, treasure hunts, and imitation games to train your toddler and help them concentrate and finish a task that has several steps.

 1. Use Music